gravitational/teleport/rfd/0178-github-proxy.md

 #### Alice wants to understand the available break glass options

-Alice, a system administrator, manages the Teleport cluster by checking Terrafrom scripts and values into various GitHub repos.
+Alice, a system administrator, manages the Teleport cluster by checking Terraform scripts and values into various GitHub repos.
 CI/CD then picks the changes and apply to the Teleport cluster.

 A change to the Terraform script may break the Teleport cluster and the GitHub